Treatment Spotlight:

 Time: 2–4 weeks

-Location: Home, with in-clinic monitoring
+Location: At home, with regular clinic monitoring

 Now it's time to begin your treatment — or protocol.